-Kambon “Kam” Williams represents insurers in administrative, regulatory, general tort and flood actions.
+He has also represented insurers in administrative, regulatory, general tort, flood and cybsecurity actions.
 He has extensive experience in complex commercial litigation, state and federal mass tort/class actions and a number of federal multi-district class actions.

 Kam graduated from Syracuse University’s College of Law in 2002 after winning awards in both legal writing and appellate advocacy.
 In law school, he was a member of the Justinian Honor Society, the Syracuse Moot Court Honor Society, the Tournament of Champions Trial Team, the American Trial Lawyer Association Trial Team, and the Latin American Law Student Association Moot Court Honor Society.
 Kam was admitted to the New York Bar in February of 2003 and the Maryland Bar in June of 2006.